How to Design Course Content. Best Practices, Template, Example

 Do you want to design and deliver content that keeps students engaged and helps them learn better?
-In that case, we need to define what makes it effective in the first place.
-Here are some best practices from instructional designers and course experts.
+In that case, we need to define what makes an online course effective in the first place.
+Here are the key steps to designing your online course content, adapted from the practices of instructional designers.

 When we start creating the course, the first thing that comes to mind is the content.
 We immediately want to put all the ideas into a comprehensive course structure.